anitab-org/mentorship-flutter/README.md

 ### Work status

 Basic application flow works, like changing screens and logging in/off.
-More advanced functionality coming soon.
+Core features and backend are fully integrated.
+So basically, implementing what is not done yet will be pure pleasure - creating interfaces with Flutter is a piece of cake :)

 **What works?**

 - Login and Registration
-- Home page (includes updating profile)
+- Home page
 - Profile page
-- Members page
+- Members page (lacks sending requests functionality)

-**What is missing (in comparison to [Mentorship Android](https://github.com/systers/mentorship-android))?**
+**What is missing? (in comparison to [Mentorship Android](https://github.com/systers/mentorship-android))**

 - Relation page (includes tasks)
 - Requests page (includes accepting requests)
-- SendRequestScreen exists but sending requests is not implemented
+- Sending requests after clicking a User in MemberPage
 - Changing password

-**What requires improvements?**

-- Part responsible for communicating with API.
-Auto-serialization and deserialization would be very useful and remove a lot of boilerplate from repositories.
-- Error handling mechanism.
-Currently, there's a lot of duplicated boilerplate code in `remote/repositories` catching errors.
-I haven't been able to find a good solution currently.
-- State management in `screens/register/register_screen.dart` - currently lacks BLoC implementation
-- Overall code quality.
-I did my best, but I'm sure one can find many places where certain stuff could be written shorter, faster and in a cleanier way.
+- About screen

 ### Overview